-As part of its functions, the Public Procurement Authority (PPA) is mandated to periodically assess the conduct of public procurement in Ghana to ensure that it is being done in accordance with the provisions of the Public Procurement Act, 2003 (ACT 663) as amended.
-The relevant sections of the Public Procurement Act, 2003 (ACT 663) as amended, which support this are quoted here for emphasis:
+As part of its functions, the Public Procurement Authority (PPA) is mandated to periodically assess the conduct of public procurement in Ghana to ensure that it is in accordance with the provisions of the Public Procurement Act, 2003 (ACT 663) as amended.
+The relevant sections of ACT 663 as amended which support this function are quoted here for emphasis:

-Section 3 (d) monitor and supervise public procurement and ensure compliance with statutory requirements; and Section 3 (h) assess the operations of the public procurement processes and submit proposals to the Board for improvement of the processes.
+- Section 3 (d) monitor and supervise public procurement and ensure compliance with statutory requirements; and - Section 3 (h) assess the operations of the public procurement processes and submit proposals to the Board for improvement of the processes.

-In fulfilment of these requirements, the Public Procurement Authority carried out an assessment of the procurement activities undertaken by selected Procurement Entities in the year 2021 which is the subject matter of this report.
+In fulfilment of these requirements, the Public Procurement Authority carried out an assessment of the procurement activities of selected Procurement Entities in 2022, which is the subject matter of this report.

 The Assessment Exercises are conducted one year in arears.
-As such even though the data was collected in 2024, it covered the procurement activities of the Entities for the year 2021.
-The ideal time for the collection of data is at the end of the first quarter of the year following the year under review.
-This is to allow the Entities to use the first quarter of the current year to put all their records on the procurement activities together to ensure a successful exercise.
-However, due to the timing of the release of funds, this assessment exercise was undertaken in the last quarter of 2024.
+Therefore, even though the data was collected in 2024, it covered the procurement activities of the Entities for 2022.
+The ideal time for the collection of data is at the end of the first quarter of the subsequent year.
+This is to allow the Entities to use the first quarter of the following year to put all their records on procurement together to ensure a successful exercise.
+However, due to the timing of the release of funds, this assessment exercise was undertaken in the third quarter of 2024.